Single-cell mutational burden distributions in birth-death processes: Introduction

 We introduce a new framework via dynamical matrices to investigate mutation accumulation in a birth-death process and explain how key quantities such as the SFS, DD and MBD are obtained from these mutational matrices.
 This framework allows us to derive exact solutions of these distributions by recurrence relations in the pure-birth case, as well as first-order approximations when death is introduced, which hold in the low-death and large-population limits.
-We compare our solutions for the SFS and DD to known results in population genetics and all three distributions to our stochastic simulations.
+By comparing our solutions for the SFS and DD to known results in population genetics, we first demonstrate the efficacy of our framework.
+We then show new results in expressions for the birth-death DD (equation~\eqref{birthdeathddapprox}) and both the pure-birth and birth-death MBD (equation~\eqref{poissonificationexpectationseq3}).
+Our analytical results for all three distributions agree well with stochastic simulations.
 We find that the MBD can be generated via the DD and the mean mutation rate per cell division, independently of the stochasticity in the number of mutations per cell division.